Jamal Mahjoub: Parker Bilal

 In 2012, Mahjoub began publishing crime fiction under the pseudonym "Parker Bilal".
-The Golden Scales (2012) was the first of a six novel series set in Cairo featuring the exiled Sudanese detective Makana.
+The Golden Scales (2012) was the first of a ten novel series set in Cairo featuring the exiled Sudanese detective Makana.
+As of 2022, six books have been published with a further four planned.
 Mahjoub subsequently began a UK-set series of crime novels featuring detective Drake and forensic psychologist Crane, the first entry of which was The Divinities (2019).